BANGAUTOGLASS

 3. Ask the right questions.
 When you contact a shop, ask specifically about their Volvo IntelliSafe calibration capability and what equipment they use for static vs. dynamic procedures.

 4. Check your insurance coverage.
 Some comprehensive policies cover ADAS recalibration as part of a windshield claim.
-If you haven't started a claim yet, Bang AutoGlass can assist you with the process — though the claim itself is filed by you as the policyholder.
+If you haven't started a claim yet, Bang AutoGlass can assist you with the process.

 5. Don't wait on the appointment.
 Next-day scheduling is available when slots allow.
 For a vehicle where safety systems are signaling a problem, getting on the schedule promptly matters.